 Chobe National Park in Botswana and The Caprivi Strip in Namibia are just over an hour away from the Victoria Falls.
 They are accessible via an area called Kazungula where four countries meet.
 Try to visit them if you have time.
 Day trips are possible too.
 (Do check your visa requirements).

 This area is known as the Adventure Capital of Africa and there are a multitude of activities available for the adventurous.
-Here are some of them:
+Whatever you choose to do, ensure that you follow good principles for sustainable tourism .
+Here are some of the activities:

 These hotels are close to the Falls.